Here’s a trick question. Can #1 plastics — otherwise known as PET (polyethylene terephthalate) plastics — go in the recycling bin?

 The success of PET circularity initiatives will come largely from industry and infrastructure.
 But you can play a role, too.

 Send a message that you prefer sustainable alternatives.
 Buy products made with recycled #1 plastics or biodegradable packaging.
-When you are shopping, read the package to see if it’s made from recycled content.
+When you are shopping, read the package labels to see if it’s made from recycled content.
 If brands put in the effort and expense to source rPET, they’ll let you know.
 Look for the term “post-consumer content” and a percentage.

 Call your recycling company and see which #1 plastics they accept.
 It’s tempting to toss everything with a #1 on it in the bin.
 If the company doesn’t accept it, though, that’s called wish-cycling and can do more harm than good.